mertbahardogan/medium-article-series/README.md

-# Hey, you can reach all information here about my articles.
+# Hey, you can reach all information here about my project & articles.

 ## Requirements